 As well as your standard bot conversation, you can send out ad hoc broadcasts to your subscribers.
 There are many valuable ways to use these to draw attention back to your brand and increase customer lifetime value and the likelihood of future conversions.
 Once again, make sure that these aren’t too sales orientated and send them out sparingly – no more than once per week.

 Use broadcasts to let customers know about important business news you think they will find interesting.
 Offer them content such as a blog that will draw them back to your website, or ask them if they want to be aware of future product launches and information.

 With broadcasts, it’s important not to bombard people with information but to engage them in a conversation.
 Try asking questions to see if they are interested and wish to continue.
 You should also offer multiple opportunities to end the conversation if they aren’t interested.

 5. Include Augmented Reality

-Victoria Beckham is one of the few people to embrace augmented reality as part of her chatbot, and the results are seriously impressive.
+Victoria Beckham is one of the few people to embrace augmented reality as part of her chatbot, and the results are awe-inspiring.
 She's the owner of one of the best Facebook Messenger bots we've seen.
 She uses it to allow users to use their camera try on her collection of sunglasses to see whether or not they would suit them.
-This is a great way to encourage conversions, which we are hoping to see more of in the future.
-For more information on her bot, you can check out this case study.
+This is a great way to encourage conversions, which we hope to see more of in the future.
+You can check out this case study for more information on her bot.